 Mariah had her transplant in January 2014 and sailed through her recovery until an infection put her back in the hospital in March – and left her feeling even more isolated and powerless.

 A visit from poet Sierra Nelson helped Mariah get some perspective.
 Nelson is part of a Seattle Children’s program that helps patients put their experiences into words and give voice to their emotions.
 With Nelson’s help, Mariah crafted a poem that described the lake – Lake Washington – outside her hospital window.
 As Mariah wrote, she started to view the lake as a symbol of everything she would enjoy when she got back to normal life.

 “Writing with Sierra helped me see things differently – the poem became all about finding hope in the world,” Mariah says.

 For children, being ill can mean enduring chronic pain, being separated from friends and even facing questions about mortality.
 A child’s illness can also be overwhelming for parents, who must care for their child, make critical medical decisions and stay afloat at their jobs and at home, often while coming face-to-face with the possibility of losing their son or daughter.

 “These families’ lives have been upended.
 The kids are scared and it makes no sense to them why this happened.
-Many parents end up anxious and depressed, and experience post-traumatic stress disorder,” says Karen Gordon, a social worker on our Pediatric Advanced Care Team (PACT), which cares for children with life-threatening health problems.
+Many parents end up anxious and depressed, and experience post-traumatic stress disorder,” says Karen Gordon, a social worker on our Palliative Care Program team, which cares for children with life-threatening health problems.

-“We saw pretty quickly that putting thoughts on paper helped patients process their experience and gave them an outlet to be playful, express their hopes and dreams and remember that they’re not defined by their illness,” says Julie Arguez, a PACT social worker.
+“We saw pretty quickly that putting thoughts on paper helped patients process their experience and gave them an outlet to be playful, express their hopes and dreams and remember that they’re not defined by their illness,” says Julie Arguez, a Palliative Care Team social worker.

 “Putting thoughts on paper gives patients an outlet to be playful, express their hopes and dreams and remember that they’re not defined by their illness.”